Accredited by the General Pharmaceutical Council* (GPhC), approved by Health Education West Midlands. *Currently undergoing re-accreditation.

 - Ability to demonstrate they meet all the competencies within the RPS competence framework for prescribers.

-- No take on no more than two trainee prescribing trainee prescribing trainee prescribing student s at any one time
+- Not take on more than two trainee prescribing trainee prescribing trainee prescribing students at any one time.

 The below information can be used as a self-assessment guide for those interested in taking on the DPP role.